Providing the best care to every patient through integrated clinical practice, education, and research.

 Meet Our Team

-The VCH Movement Disorders Clinic was established in the 1980’s and has been designated as a Center of Excellence by the Parkinson’s Foundation.
+The UBC Movement Disorders Clinic was established in the 1980’s and has been designated as a Center of Excellence by the Parkinson’s Foundation.
 Our multidisciplinary team includes neurologists, nurses, physiotherapy, occupational therapy, and social work, all working collaboratively to provide comprehensive, patient-centered care to meet the different needs of patients and family members.
-The VCH Movement Disorders Clinic is an academic clinic and your care may be provided by medical students, residents and fellows.
+The UBC Movement Disorders Clinic is an academic clinic and your care may be provided by medical students, residents and fellows.

 You will be assessed by a Movement Disorders Specialist (Neurologist) and may be assessed by any member of the multidisciplinary team as required.